On the Privacy Risks of Algorithmic Fairness

 \subsection{Fairness}

-The central problem of fair machine learning is to enhance machine learning algorithms with fairness principles to ensure that the value of a protected feature (e.g., race, gender) does not `unfairly' influence a learning algorithm's outcome.
-Each data points can be represent by $z = (x,g,y) \in \mathcal{X}\times \mathcal{G}\times \mathcal{Y}$, where $x \in \X$ represents a set of features which is the input to the machine learning model, $g \in \G$ represents the \emph{protected feature} and $y \in \Y$ represents a label.
-We consider the binary classification setting, where $y \in \Y = \{-,+\}$.
-We use $X$, $Y$, and $G$ denote the random variables associated with the feature vector, the label, and the protected attribute, respectively.
-The input vector $X$ can either contain $G$ as one of its features or contain other features correlated with $G$.
-For instance, each data point corresponds to an applicant in the loan approval application, where $ X $ represents the demographics, income level, and loan amount, and $ G $ represents race. $X$ can contain $G$ or other features such as zip code that is often correlated with race.
+The central problem in fair machine learning is to ensure that the machine learning model does not discriminate against individuals with specific values in their protected attributes (e.g., race, gender).
+We represent each data point as $z = (x,g,y) \in \mathcal{X}\times \mathcal{G}\times \mathcal{Y}$, where $x \in \X$ is the set of model's input features, $g \in \G$ is the \emph{protected attribute}, and $y \in \Y$ is the label.
+The protected attributes partitions the population.
+Let $\D_{g}^y$ denote the distribution of data with protected attribute $G = g$ and label $Y = y$.
+We use $G_{g}$ to represent the group $\{(X,G,Y)|G=g\}$.
+We use $G_{g}^y$ to represent the subgroup with $\{(X,G,Y)|G=g, Y=y\}$.

+Without loss of generality, we consider the binary classification setting, where $y \in \Y = \{-,+\}$.
+We use $X$, $Y$, and $G$ to denote the random variables associated with the feature vector, the label, and the protected attribute, respectively.
+Input features $X$ might include $G$.
+For instance, each data point can correspond to an applicant in a loan approval system, and $X$ could be the demographics, income level, and loan amount, and $G$ could be the applicant's race.
+Input features $X$ might include $G$, or otherwise include other features such as zip code, which is often correlated with race.

-Assume all the data points are split into groups based on the protected feature, \emph{group fairness} requires that different protected groups experience the same treatment in an average sense.
-Throughout the paper, we use \emph{equzlied odds}, which is a widely-used definition for group fairness~\cite{hardt2016equality}.
-A model is fair with respect to equalized odds if the accuracy for different groups is the same.
-In other words, given the true label for a data point, a fair model's prediction on a data point and its protected attribute are conditionally independent.
-Following previous works \cite{agarwal2018reductions,donini2018empirical}, we use a relaxed notion of equalized odds allowing a small violation of fairness, formally defined as follows:
+\emph{Group fairness} measures require that different protected groups, on average, are treated similarly by the model.
+In this paper, we mainly focus on \emph{equalized odds}, which is a widely-used definition for group fairness~\cite{hardt2016equality}.
+We also evaluate other group fairness notions, notably equal opportunity~\cite{hardt2016equality} and false-positive parity~\cite{hardt2016equality}, which are explained in Section~\ref{sec:evaluation}.